Medical Education Fellowship

 Candidates must have graduated in good standing from an ACGME-accredited emergency medicine (EM) residency program and must be board-certified or board-eligible in EM.

-Please contact Emily Hillman, MD and Melanie Camejo, MD for questions or more information.
-Qualifications include Board Certified or Board Eligible in Emergency Medicine (residency trained), must have graduated in good standing, and a strong interest in academic emergency medicine career.
+Please contact Emily Hillman, MD, MHPE, and Melanie Camejo, MD, MHPE, for questions or more information.
+Qualifications include Board Certified or Board Eligible in Emergency Medicine (residency trained at an ACGME-approved program), must have graduated in good standing, and a strong interest in academic emergency medicine career.